i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/replication-design.md

 }
 ```

-That's almost everything you need to customize the _primary_ stage of **Replication** component.
+That's almost everything you need to know about how to customize the _primary_ stage of **Replication** component.
 Now, you'll be able to consume events from source system and sync the stage of facts storage of **NuClear River**.

 Here is more details on how everything works under the hood.
 We have a simple abstraction `IFactsReplicator` in `NuClear.Replication.Core.API.Facts` namespace: